kazurayam/KatalonPropertiesDemo/README.md

 This is a simple [Katalon Studio](https://www.katalon.com/katalon-studio/) project for demonstration purpose.

 This shows you how I overwrite the GlobalVariables in my Katalon project with values loaded from `katalon.properties` files.
-The `katalon.properties` files can be located outside the project, not included in the git repository.
+The `katalon.properties` files can be located in multiple locations outside the project.
+You can exclude them from Git repository.
 Hence I can hide my sensitive information (hostname, credentials etc) even if I put the project publicly shared at GitHub.

 # Problems to solve